Lyme Regis: The Cobb

 The first record of the Cobb, the town's harbour wall, is in a 1328 document describing it as having been damaged by storms.
 It was made of oak piles driven into the seabed, with boulders stacked between.
 The boulders had been floated into place, tied between empty barrels.
 A 1685 account describes it as, "an immense mass of stone, of a shape of a demi-lune, with a bar in the middle of the concave: no one stone that lies there was ever touched with a tool or bedded in any sort of cement, but all the pebbles of the see are piled up, and held by their bearings only, and the surge plays in and out through the interstices of the stone in a wonderful manner."
 The Cobb wall provides a breakwater to shield the town from storms and separate Monmouth and Cobb Gate beaches.

 The Cobb had economic importance in and around the town, creating an artificial harbour that enabled the town to develop as a port and shipbuilding centre from the 13th century onwards.
 Shipbuilding was significant between 1780 and 1850; nearly 100 ships were launched, including the 12-gun Royal Navy brig HMS Snap.
 Well-sited for trade with France, the port's most prosperous period was from the 16th century until the end of the 18th.
 In 1780, the port was larger than the Port of Liverpool but its importance declined in the 19th century, as it could not handle ships of increasing size.

 The Cobb has been destroyed or damaged by storms several times; it was swept away in 1377, along with 50 boats and 80 houses.
 The southern arm was added in the 1690s and rebuilt in 1793 after it was destroyed in a storm the previous year.
 It is thought that mortar was used in the Cobb's construction for the first time in this rebuilding.
 It was reconstructed in 1820 using Portland Admiralty Roach, a type of Portland stone.
 After the Great Storm of 1824, Captain Sir Richard Spencer RN carried out pioneering lifeboat design work in Cobb harbour.
+The current Lyme Regis Lifeboat Station was opened in 1997.

 Lyme Regis Marine Aquarium

 Open since the late 1950s, Lyme Regis Marine Aquarium occupies an early 18th-century stone building on the Cobb harbour wall.
 The aquarium showcases some of the abundant local sea life and offers insight into Lyme's rich maritime history.

 Visitors have opportunities to hand-feed a shoal of tame Thicklip grey mullet, stroke a lobster, and hold a starfish.
-Other exhibits include weaver fish, wrasse, blennys, sea mice and crustaceans, including hermit crab.
+Other exhibits include weaver fish, wrasse, blenny, sea mice and crustaceans, including hermit crab.